University of Texas School of Public Health Policies and Procedures

 Adding and Dropping Courses Policy

 Students may add courses during official add days designated by the Office of the University Registrar each semester.
-Students are not permitted to add classes to their schedules after the census date, typically the 12th class day of the spring and fall semesters, without approval from the Dean and the Vice President for Academic, Faculty, and Student Affairs.
+Students are not permitted to add classes to their schedules after the census date, typically the 12th class day of the spring and fall semesters, without approval from the Dean and the Vice President of Academic, Faculty, and Student Affairs.

 Registration for Final Term